Len42/Synth/modules/Mixer2/README.md

 ### Features
 - Two 3-channel mixers
-- Can be used with CV or audio signals (the inputs are DC coupled)
+- Can be used with CV or audio signals - the inputs are DC coupled
 - Input attenuators and output level controls
 - When output 1 is unplugged it's normalled to mix into output 2, making a 6-channel mixer
-- LEDs show audio signal level
+- LEDs show the audio signal level

 ### Notes
 PCB layouts are provided in KiCad and gerber formats.
 A drilling template is provided for the front panel.